TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 An Interface defines a set of method signatures for other types to implement, achieving polymorphism (flexibility).
 An interface value can hold any concrete type value as long as that concrete type implements those methods.

-Under the hood, an interface value is a header that contains a type pointer and a data pointer.
-The type pointer points to a concrete type, and the data pointer points to a value of that concrete type.
+Under the hood, an interface value is a data structure that contains 2 things.

+-   A type pointer for the type metadata like the concrete type and the concrete type method table
+-   A data pointer for the concrete type value

-Calling a method on an interface value effectively executes the same-named method of its concrete type value through the below steps.
+When calling an interface value method, Go effectively executes the same-named method of the concrete type value through the below steps.

--   Look up the type pointer.
+1. Look up the concrete type.
--   Look up its method table (itable).
+1. Look up the concrete type method table.
--   Call the function which cannot be inlined by the compiler due to the indirection.
+1. Call the concrete type method.

+This strips away the below optimizations the Go compiler provides.

+-   Devirtualization
+    -   Turn the method table lookup (indirect call) into a hardcoded jump to the target method (direct call).
+-   Inlining
+    -   Replace the method call with the code of the target method.

+We can see how the Go compiler applies devirtualization and inlining by building the binary with the [`-gcflags="-m"` flag](#compilation).

+When a method is called many times, the indirection may cause considerable latency overhead.
+Thus, it may be better to use the concrete type instead of the interface in such case.

 If the interface value's data pointer is nil, calling the method will result in a nil pointer dereference runtime error.
 Therefore, it's a good practice to write code to gracefully handle nil receiver method call.

-When the method is called many times, the indirection may cause considerable latency overhead.
-Thus, it may be better to use the concrete type instead of the interface in such case.

 ```go
 type I interface {